pdjr-signalk/pdjr-skplugin-renotifier/README.md

 echo "Hello!" | SMS +447786119911
 ``
 will attempt to send a simple text message to the supplied phone number.

-Executing _script_ with no arguments must return a string which describes the function of the script and offers advice on what types of _arg_ values are acceptable.
-In this case the exit value of _script_ must always be 0.

-__signalk_notifier__ will execute a _script_ when a notification event occurs that matches _script_'s configuration criteria and will pass the text of the notification message via _script_'s standard input.

 When _script_ is executed with one or more _args_ it must operate in the following way.